lucaskritz/poker-profit-regression/README.md

 # poker-profit-regression

+### 🚀 TL;DR
+This project implements a quadratic regression model to predict net profit in poker tournaments using factors like game type, Buy-In, total entries, and rebuys.
+Despite using Ridge regression and multiple predictors, the model showed poor performance, suggesting the predictors may not strongly influence profitability.

+---

 ### 📊 Project Overview
 This project implements a **quadratic regression model** using the **scikit-learn** package to predict net profit in poker tournaments.
 The model is based on several predictors, including:
 - Game type